hawkore/examples-apache-ignite-connector-stand-alone/README.md

-# Hawkore's stand-alone connector for Apache Ignite - samples project
+# Hawkore's stand-alone connector for Apache Ignite

 Hi!
-This is Hawkore's stand-alone connector for Apache Ignite sample project.
+This is a sample project to test Hawkore's stand-alone connector for Apache Ignite.

+"Apache Ignite(TM) is a memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming workloads, delivering in-memory speeds at petabyte scale."

 ![connector](assets/connector.png)